Richard Mirabito

-Richard "Rick" Mirabito is an American politician and businessman from Williamsport, PA.
-He currently serves as a County Commissioner in Lycoming County.
+Richard Mirabito is an American politician and businessman from Williamsport, PA.
+He served as a County Commissioner in Lycoming County.
 He served three terms as a member of the Pennsylvania House of Representatives for the 83rd district.

 Background

 Mirabito was born in Sea Cliff, New York and graduated from North Shore High School in 1974.
-In 1987, Mirabito was on the court counsel for the Republic of Palau Supreme Court In 1989, Mirabito earned his Juris Doctor (J.D.) from Boston College Law School and moved to Williamsport to become a law clerk for United States District Judge Malcolm Muir.
+In 1987, Mirabito was on the court counsel for the Republic of Palau Supreme Court.
+In 1989, Mirabito earned his Juris Doctor (J.D.) from Boston College Law School and moved to Williamsport to become a law clerk for United States District Judge Malcolm Muir.

 Real Estate

-In March 1990, Mirabito started a real estate leasing company, Mirabito Properties, which currently leases real estate in 35 unique locations around Williamsport.
-In 1998, Mirabito co-founded the Williamsport Lycoming Landlord Association, collaborating with the City of Williamsport and Lycoming Housing.
-This organization seeks to "promote decent, safe, crime-free housing by educating and supporting landlords, improving rental property investment, and enhancing our community image."
+In March 1990, Mirabito started a real estate leasing company, Mirabito Properties, which currently leases real estate in 35 locations around Williamsport.

 He is a member of the College and Community Coalition organized by the Pennsylvania College of Technology and chairman of the Organization Committee of the Main Street project and was on the board of Our Towns 2010.